 - Chapter 13 to Chapter 7 – 6 years

-Don’t Go It Alone: Hire a Bankruptcy Attorney
+Don’t Do It Alone: Contact our Irvine Bankruptcy Attorney

 How many times can you file for bankruptcy?
 The answer is: as many times as you need to within certain time limits.